-I have a running packing list that I use every single time I go on vacation.
-If I’m on vacation and I realized I didn’t pack something I needed, I add to the list so I have it for next time.
+I have a running packing list that I use each time we go on vacation.
+If I’m on vacation and I realize I didn’t pack something I need, I add to the list, so I have it for next time.
 AnyList allows you to cross off items and delete them and reuse the same list over and over.

-Download your own mom & kids packing list from the resource library!
+If you’re more of a paper person, download your own mom & kids packing list from the resource library!